tindevelopers/magicwizards/docs/PLATFORM_ADMIN_ARCHITECTURE.md

 };

 /**
- * Get all Organization Admins (Workspace Admins) across all tenants
+ * Get all Organization Admins (Organization Admins) across all tenants
  * Only accessible by Platform Admins
  */
 export async function getAllOrganizationAdmins() {